MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/export-import-omnichannel-data.md

 3. Create a schema file per Omnichannel Solution following the steps in [Create a schema to export configuration data](https://docs.microsoft.com/en-us/power-platform/admin/create-schema-export-configuration-data).

-4. Export and import some entities.
+4. Choose the entities and fields that you want to export and import.
 The entities that you choose to export and import depend on the resources that you want to reuse across the source and target organizations.
 (Example: If you use the same API keys and provider for your geolocation provider, then you can include that entity too.)

 These are some of the core entities you can use, but you are not limited to only these entities: